All Episodes

 But we continue to see the watchdogs of the FBI, like Senator Chuck Grassy, like the Justice Department Inspector General telling us, listen, there are still problems with FISA warrants.

-They're still uh submitting unsupported FISA warrants.
+They're still submitting unsupported FISA warrants.

-investigate an investigation of Trump was opened without merit, and a uh investigation of Hunter Biden was shut down on the false claim that legitimate evidence was disinformation.
+An investigation of Trump was opened without merit, and an investigation of Hunter Biden was shut down on the false claim.

-The concern that the FBI is politically biased, something that goes back to the Russia collusion case, has not been resolved, people haven't been held to account, and now millions of Americans have graver doubts about the FBI than they've ever had before after this raid.
+The concern that the FBI is politically biased, something that goes back to the Russia collusion case, has not been resolved.

-Let me play Rick Grinnell, because you actually did an interview with him, and I want to play your interview with Rick Grinnell and let people hear it in their own in his own voice.
+And I want to play your interview with Rick Grinnell and let people hear in his own voice.

-The FBI agents that had their name on the redaction uh only because their bosses were too wimpy and lacked courage to put their own name on it because it was their decision.
+The FBI agents that had their name on the redaction only because their bosses were too wimpy and lacked courage to put their own name on it because it was their decision.

 And I've had FBI agents.